 Gentle Procedures meets the needs of families for infant circumcision and delivers quality care to youth and men as well.
 At our clinic the clients come first.

-There was a need for a baby circumcision clinic in Saskatoon.
-We also operate a local clinic in Swift Current.
-Both locations welcome patients from Regina and the surrounding area.
+There was a need for a baby circumcision clinic in Saskatoon and Regina.
+We also operate a local circumcision clinic in Swift Current.

 Clinic founders Dr. Amith Mulla and Dr. Neil Pollock knew that there was a great need for accessible services, since circumcision is not generally offered to newborns in public hospitals.
 The need was there and so the circumcision clinic was created.